-Language has the ability to permeate every part of life in the community.
-It can be in the workplace, at home, in the car or in the store and it can be used for business, entertainment and everyday life.
+Language can permeate every part of life in the community.
+It can be in the workplace, at home, in the car or the store, and it can be used for business, entertainment and everyday life.
 There is no doubt the language we use is influential in who we are and how we think.
 Currently, our Northern Tutchone language has fallen into disuse.
 We don’t use it because we don’t know it, and we don’t know it because there are no apparent benefits.
-To re-awaken the language we have to teach it and make it a viable option and then we have to follow that with the motivation to learn and use the language.
+To re-awaken the language, we have to teach it and make it a viable option, and then we have to follow that with the motivation to learn and use the language.
 What remains is how much we choose to use Northern Tutchone or English.
 FNNND is promoting the learning and use of language through several initiatives.
 These include:

 - Instruction at the JV Clark School and the Daycare

 - The use of Northern Tutchone on printed materials and documents

 - A Northern Tutchone Camp Phrase Mini Book

 - Northern Tutchone Flashcards

 - Flashcards are an excellent way for all ages to practice Northern Tutchone.
 Here is a link to a free printable version of the flashcards and a list of some fun games you can play with the flashcards.

 Northern Tutchone Camp Phrases Book

 - Here is a book that contains various Northern Tutchone phrases that would be used while out on the land or at camps at Ethel lake.
 Practice your necessary Northern Tutchone conversational skills!

 - ***Make sure to select double-sided printing and “print actual size” instead of “fit to page” when you print the mini book, or it won’t work when you fold it.